Faculty & Staff

 Megan Strong, Bluebell Assistant Teacher

-Nancy Gershman, First and Second Grade Teacher
+Nancy Gershman, Second and Third Grade Teacher

 Nancy, the youngest of three children, was born in New Haven, Connecticut.
 Her father was a pediatrician and her mother was a kindergarten teacher.
 From an early age, Nancy knew that she wanted to be a teacher and by the age of 10, she was teaching younger children how to swim.